 Let’s take a closer look at this.
 So, we have peer specialists that are against using psychiatric labels.
-Throw away the diagnosis, is now what is being circulated in multiple intersections of mental health care.
+Throw away the diagnosis is now what is being circulated in multiple intersections of mental health care.
 I have a real problem with this as a prosumer.
-I am a therapist that relies heavily upon uses of the DSM-5, not for better understanding my client’s condition, but for creating a language that allows me to communicate with my colleagues in real time and to use that same information to share with my patients why their symptoms meet certain criteria for medically necessary treatment.
+I am a therapist that relies heavily upon uses of the DSM-5, not for a better understanding of my client’s condition, but for creating a language that allows me to communicate with my colleagues in real time and to use that same information to share with my patients why their symptoms meet certain criteria for medically necessary treatment.

 The list of why someone should use codified and manualised mechanisms in clinical treatment is endless.

-And so is the list for continuing to decode, add multiple meanings to overused words which can limit and restrict a patients experience.
+And so is the list for continuing to decode, add multiple meanings to overused words which can limit and restrict a patient’s experience.
 I get that, too.
 We need to continue to explore more liberal interpretations of a patient experience with new language, or language reconfigured in use and applied to clinical citations in altogether new contexts and applications.

 The issue is that most people are polarised here.
 It’s either we disband and deconstruct every manual out there in mental health, or, we must only use the DSM-5 and other overly medicalised interpretations of justifying a disorder on paper.

 The peer world is similar in its theorising of what it means to be a peer and provide peer support.
-The going trend is that being a peer doesn’t have to mean that the person carries a diagnosis, it should be based solely on the culture and behavior of the peer principle of providing mutual support.
-Well, this a giant leap from from good practice.
+The going trend is that being a peer doesn’t have to mean that the person carries a diagnosis, it should be based solely on the culture and behaviour of the peer principle of providing mutual support.
+Well, this a giant leap from good practice.

-I say this, because without having a peer in a mental health system identifying as having a condition, what service is this person providing other than their belief in equality.
+I say this because, without having a peer in a mental health system identifying as having a condition, what service is this person providing other than their belief in equality.

 Egalitarianism is wonderful, I support it.
-But I am sorry, I am a person with schizophrenia that wants someone who also struggles, who also faces discrimination, who also encounters daily obstacles because of their condition providing me services because there is value in share experiences.
+But I am sorry, I am a person with schizophrenia that wants someone who also struggles, who also faces discrimination, who also encounters daily obstacles because of their condition providing me services because there is value in shared experiences.

-In the end,if peers are going to be truly savvy about providing services.
-Then we really must get underneath the actual authentic experiences of people and not be afraid to also utilise clinical intakes and manualised forms in the process of providing services.
-Sure, we must also construct new descriptive and holistic approaches to gathering information and providing services, but that’s a no brainer.
+In the end, if peers are going to be truly savvy about providing services, then we really must get underneath the actual authentic experiences of people and not be afraid to also utilise clinical intakes and manualised forms in the process of providing services.
+Sure, we must also construct new descriptive and holistic approaches to gathering information and providing services, but that’s a no-brainer.